carnivuth/scripts/readme.md

 it also create default [configuration files for single scripts](./notes/pages/ARRAY_DATA_FILE.md) that need them

-feel free to customize this values as you like 😉
+feel free to customize these values as you like 😉